 - All Your Dissertation to Book Questions, Answered

-- Resources for Establishing and Maintaining Good Productivity Habits.
+- Resources for Establishing and Maintaining Good Productivity Habits

 What Not to Waste Your Time and Energy on in Stage 1

-I hope it goes without saying, but do not send your unrevised dissertation to academic publishers.
+Do not send your unrevised dissertation to academic publishers.
 Do not prepare a proposal based on your unrevised dissertation, either.

 Best Resources for Authors in Stage 1